-Non-hybrid vehicles with StabiliTrak have a Trailer Swav Control (TSC) feature.
-If the vehicle is towing a trailer and the system detects that the trailer is swaving, the vehicle brakes are applied without the driver pressing the brake pedal.
-If the vehicle is equipped with the Integrated Trailer Brake Control (ITBC) system, StabiliTrak may also apply the trailer brakes.
-The TCS/ StabiliTrak warning light will flash on the instrument panel cluster to notify the driver to reduce speed.
-If the trailer continues to swav.
-StabiliTrak will reduce engine torque to help slow the vehicle.
-See StabiliTrak® System on page 9-43 for more information.
+Vehicles with StabiliTrak have a TSC feature.
+Trailer sway is unintended side-to-side motion of a trailer while being towed.
+If the vehicle is towing a trailer and the TSC detects that sway is increasing, the vehicle brakes are selectively applied at each wheel, to help reduce excessive trailer sway.
+If the vehicle is equipped with the Integrated Trailer Brake Control (ITBC) system, and the trailer has the electric actuated brake system, StabiliTrak may also apply the trailer brakes.
+If TSC is enabled, the Traction Control System (TCS)/StabiliTrak warning light will flash on the instrument cluster.
+Vehicle speed must be reduced.
+If trailer sway continues, StabiliTrak can reduce engine torque to help slow the vehicle.
+See StabiliTrak® System on page 9-42.